 Some of the islands that you may be most familiar with are in the Southern Caribbean.
 Look to itineraries that visit Antigua, Aruba, Barbados, Bequia, Bonaire, Curacao, Dominica, Guadeloupe, Martinque, St. Lucia, Grenada, Nevis, St. Barthelemy, St. Kitts, St. Vincent, and Trinidad.
 Puerto Rico’s San Juan is also often a stop on a Southern Caribbean voyage.

-The spread of itinerary choices for Cuba cruises continues to grow with options ranging from short round trip cruises from Miami to Havana, through to more extensive itineraries with overnight stays in Havana coupled with visits to Santiago de Cuba and Cienfuegos.
+The spread of itinerary choices for cruises to Cuba continues to grow with options ranging from short round trip cruises from Miami to Havana, through to more extensive itineraries with overnight stays in Havana coupled with visits to Santiago de Cuba and Cienfuegos.
 Cuba can also be combined with Eastern and Western Caribbean cruises to create the most comprehensive of Caribbean experiences.
-View cruises to Cuba from Florida and Boston, or view cruises from Havana with MSC Cruises.
+View Cuba cruises, or view cruises from Havana.